Johnnie Walker

 Aside from the technical challenge of creating a larger, asymmetric shaped bottle, we were tasked with designing a paper-based bottle that would communicate premium luxury and elegance replicating the user experience of its glass bottle equivalent.

-Additionally, the bottle delivers at a scale, cost, and speed that could enable the Johnnie Walker paper-based bottle to be commercially viable in the future, as opposed to an artisanal one-off invention.
+Additionally, the bottle has the potential to deliver at a scale, cost, and speed that could enable the Johnnie Walker paper-based bottle to be scaled in the future after further tests, as opposed to an artisanal one-off invention.

 Retaining premium design features in more sustainable packaging